 LULUCF in the EU

-LULUCF covers greenhouse gas (GHG) emissions into and removal of carbon from the atmosphere resulting from soils, trees, plants, biomass and timber.
-This means in principle all human activities that take place on agricultural land, forested land, wetland and peat land and which result directly in emissions or removals of greenhouse gases: draining of peat land, felling of forest or ploughing up grassland generates emissions; rewetting of organic soils, aforestation, conversion of arable land into grassland can result in protection of carbon stocks or even carbon sequestration.
+LULUCF (Land use, Land Use Change and Forestry) covers greenhouse gas (GHG) emissions into the atmosphere and removal of carbon from the atmosphere resulting from our use of soils, trees, plants, biomass and timber.
+Forests and agricultural lands currently cover more than three-quarters of the EU territory and naturally hold large stocks of carbon, preventing its escape into the atmosphere.
+Whereas: draining of peat land, felling of forest or ploughing up grassland generates emissions; rewetting of organic soils, afforestation, conversion of arable land into grassland can result in protection of carbon stocks or even carbon sequestration.

 Working towards harmonised EU-wide emission accounting rules and common targets

 In the light of a decision by UNFCCC parties in December 2011 to revise accounting rules for GHG emissions and removals from soils and forests, the Council and the European Parliament adopted a decision to harmonise accounting rules for these emissions and removals across the EU.

 This initiative is a first step towards incorporating agriculture and forestry - the last major sectors without common EU-wide rules on GHG - into the EU's emission-reduction efforts.

 The LULUCF accounting systems will help to strengthen the capacity of forests and agricultural soils to preserve and capture CO2 in a sustainable manner.
 They will better recognise the efforts of forest owners, farmers and practices aimed at securing carbon stored in forests and soils.

 The EU decision also requires Member States to prepare actions to increase removals and decrease emissions of GHG from activities related to forestry and agriculture.